jlin322/DiscordBotWorkshop/CodingBot.md

-# Making a Discord Bot
+# Coding Our Discord Bot
 ## Discord Bot Applications

 ### Welcome new users to discord server